‘The Price of Glee’ labors to connect the tragedies tied to the Fox series

 There have been some excellent documentaries in the last few years about the toll of youthful stardom, including HBO’s “Showbiz Kids” and “Phoenix Rising,” Evan Rachel Wood’s coming-of-age tale; and “Kid 90,” Soleil Moon Frye’s chronicle of being young and famous in Hollywood.

-Ultimately, though, “The Price of Glee” feels trapped by its title, labouring to fill in what are at best-dotted lines.
+Ultimately, though, “The Price of Glee” feels trapped by its title, laboring to fill in what are at best dotted lines.
 That might be the price of garnering attention, but in terms of the project’s credibility, it’s a high one to pay.

 “The Price of Glee” premieres January 16 at 9 p.m.
 ET on ID (which is airing all three parts that night) and Discovery+.
 Like CNN, Discovery is a unit of Warner Bros.
 Discovery.